One East Asian History Survey Course

-No major requirements may be taken pass/fail.
+No major requirements may be taken satisfactory/unsatisfactory.
 All courses required for the major must be passed with a grade of C- or above.

 The university encourages students enrolled in this program to take advantage of foreign study options.
-Courses and programs must be pre-approved by the student’s East Asian studies adviser.
+Courses and programs must be pre-approved by the program director.